Michigan is among America’s 10 biggest exporters by state behind Texas, California, New York, Washington, Louisiana then Illinois.

 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Michigan’s top 10 exports accounted for 40.4% of the overall value of the state’s global shipments.
+Michigan’s top 10 export product categories accounted for nearly one-third (32.8%) of the overall value of the state’s global shipments.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.